welsh-bloke/bootstrap-portfolio-challenge/README.md

 ## Description

-This web page was created for the purpose of gaining experience working with modern CSS techniques, such as flexbox and CSS grid.
+This web page was created for the purpose of gaining experience Bootstrap.
+It is based on the finished web page from the previous challenge (portfolio challenge).
+The challenge was to recreate the web page by using and modifying Bootstrap's built in components.

 This web page was made responsive by using the following break points: